-They change from time to time but, at the time of writing, Confused.com Rewards was offering eligible customers perks including a £20 Lidl Plus coupon, £20 Halfords reward, 12 free car washes and, perhaps best of all, £20 to spend at Domino's.
+They change from time to time but, at the time of writing, Confused.com Rewards was offering eligible customers perks including a £20 Lidl Plus coupon, £20 Halfords reward, 12 free car washes and a free HelloFresh recipe box.

 Again, this comparison site covers all the bases – and as one of the major players, it's certainly worth checking out their offers when you're scouring the market.

-MoneySuperMarket (or MoneySuperMaaaaaaaaahhhhhhket as they like to go by in their adverts) is another jack of all trades, allowing you to compare prices across all of the typical areas.
+MoneySuperMarket is another jack of all trades, allowing you to compare prices across all of the typical areas.

-At the time of writing, you could get a £100 Amazon gift card for taking out life insurance through the site.
-Or, if you purchased a car insurance policy via MoneySuperMarket, they were offering £150 of vouchers to put towards things like your MOT, servicing and tyres.
+At the time of writing, you could get an Amazon gift card worth up to £200 for taking out life insurance through the site.
+Or, if you find a cheaper home or car insurance elsewhere, MoneySuperMarket will price match and give you a £20 gift card.